annotation/text-fabric/docs/Use7.md

 * `mod` is a comma-separated list of modules in the form `{org}/{repo}/{path}`;
 * `check=False` is an optional boolean argument.

-Without further arguments, this will set up an TF api with most features loaded.
+Without further arguments, this will set up an TF API with most features loaded.

 If you want to add other search locations for tf features manually, you can pass optional `locations` and `modules` parameters, which will be passed to the underlying [Fabric()](Api/General.md#loading) call.

-If you want even more control, you can first set up your own TF api in the classical way, by first calling
+If you want even more control, you can first set up your own TF API in the classical way, by first calling

 ```python